tk-notes/lucas-meier-blog/content/posts/2021/07/signatures_from_identification/index.md

 This acts as a way of signing a message.

-Operationally, this means replacing choices made by a challenger, with deterministic, but unpredictable, functions of the message, and whatever knowledge the challenger has at that point.
+Operationally, this means replacing choices made by a challenger, with deterministic, but unpredictable, functions of the message and whatever knowledge it has at that point.
 To do this, we use hash functions.

 A Cryptographic hash function has many useful